AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md

 - Complete the conversion work during a low traffic period on your site.

-- Switch your site to [maintenance mode](../../../installation/tutorials/maintenance-mode.md) before running the commands to convert database tables from `MyISAM` to `InnoDB` commands.
+- Switch your site to [maintenance mode](../../../installation/tutorials/maintenance-mode.md) before running the commands to convert database tables.

 ### Convert database row format